ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ### FIS:
 The FIS straddles the border between the file services group and everything else, similar to the role played by the UOS.
 In the past, the FIS acted as a way to ingest file upload metadata and tell other services when a manually validated ("interrogated") file was ready for permanent storage.
 This had to be done as a temporary solution until the remote file upload and automatic file interrogation was implemented, which is the work proposed in this epic.

-The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket, as well as to inform other services of the results of DHFS's interrogation procedure.
+The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket, as well as to inform other services of the results of DHFS's interrogation procedure by publishing `InterrogationReport` outbox events (defined [here](#interrogationreport)).
 To do this, the FIS operates as an event consumer in one instance, and runs an HTTP API in another instance.
 Both instances are described below.

 #### FIS Event Consumer
 The FIS subscribes to `FileUpload` *outbox events* from the UCS.

-When a new `FileUpload` event arrives, the FIS first checks to see if it has a copy already stored in its database.
-If it does, it then looks at the timestamp in the `state_updated` field; if the local copy is newer, the FIS makes a log and ignores the event.
-If the inbound event is newer, the FIS compares the values for `state` on the local copy and the inbound copy of the event.
-If the two values depict a valid transition, e.g. `INIT -> INBOX` or `INBOX -> ARCHIVED`, then the FIS updates its local copy.
-If the transition is not valid (e.g. `ARCHIVED -> INIT`), FIS raises an error and sends the event to the DLQ.
-The exact details of the event validation on the FIS-side are not actually important here; they can be decided at implementation time.
+When a new `FileUpload` event arrives with the state `inbox` FIS first checks its database to see if it has a copy already stored in its database.
+If it does, FIS either ignores the event or raises an error depending on specific criteria (implementation detail).
+If the event is new, FIS stores the event using the [InboxedFileUpload schema](#inboxedfileupload) so that it can be later relayed to the DHFS.
+Finally, FIS creates a preliminary `InterrogationReport` with only the file ID field set, which gets published as an outbox event.

-If the event represents a `FileUpload` moved into the `INBOX` state, the FIS creates a new `InterrogationReport` with the `file_id` and `storage_alias` fields populated.
-The remaining fields will all be `None`.
-The `InterrogationReport` will be updated with the other details later on in the other FIS instance (see below).
+When a `FileUpload` event arrives with a state other than `init` or `inbox`, e.g. `failed`, `cancelled`, `interrogated`, or `archived`, FIS will merely update its local `InboxedFileUpload` copy (or create it if it doesn't exist), and set the corresponding `InterrogationReport.can_be_scrubbed` field to True (resulting in an outbox event).
+FIS should never store any information for a `FileUpload` with the state `init`.

 The FIS *also* subscribes to `FileInternallyRegistered` events from the IFRS.
 FIS is interested in these events because they communicate that a given file has been successfully copied from the `interrogation` bucket to the the `permanent` bucket.
-FIS looks in its database for the `InterrogationReport` corresponding to the `FileInternallyRegistered` event and sets the `is_archived` flag to True.
-Because `InterrogationReport` events are *outbox events*, the FIS will publish this change as an event.
+FIS locates the corresponding `InterrogationReport` and raises an error if it can't.
+It then sets the `can_be_scrubbed` field to True and publishes the change as an outbox event.

 #### FIS HTTP API
 > [Return to API list](#restfulsynchronous)